The Best Coffee Shops In Osaka You Shouldn’t Miss

 Mel Coffee Roasters: The tiniest roastery

-Every time I visit a new small Japanese cafe I think to myself “This HAS to be the tiniest coffee shop ever”, until I visit another one.
-And with Mel Coffee Roasters I think I found the limit of just how tiny a Japanese coffee shop can get.
-And it’s so cute!
+Every time I visit a new small Japanese cafe, I think to myself, “This HAS to be the tiniest coffee shop ever”, until I visit another one.
+And with Mel Coffee Roasters I think I found the limit of just how tiny a Japanese coffee shop can get —and it’s so cute!

 Tucked away in a quiet area of Osaka, this adorable coffee shop is also the tiniest of roasteries, where you can barely fit the barista, the cashier, and the roaster in the snug space.

-As soon as you put your head in the door to order you can see the tiny roaster working away, and smell the freshly roasted coffee you probably noticed from blocks away.
+As soon as you put your head in the door to order, you can see the tiny roaster working away and smell the freshly roasted coffee you probably noticed from blocks away.

-Because of the lack of seating space, they only do takeaway cups, but if you want to sit down for a bit there are two small benches on the outside, one of them is next to some very appreciated fans… especially in the crazy summer heat.
-Their latte is quite short, but their espresso blend is delicious.
+Because of the lack of seating space, they only do takeaway cups, but if you want to sit down for a bit, there are two small benches on the outside, one of them next to some very appreciated fans, especially in the crazy summer heat.

 A little gem worth visiting if you genuinely love discovering new coffee shops, particularly roasteries.